 Plum tomato, fennel and lemon linguine

 A glut of tomatoes – whether bought or homegrown – is the perfect way to bring the edible joy of summer into your kitchen and onto your plate.
-Make the most of these nutritious nightshades in all their juicy variety with this delicious recipe.
+Make the most of these nutritious nightshades in all their juicy variety with this delicious recipe for tomato linguine.

 - Tomatoes are a great source of lycopene which may help lower your risk of certain types of cancer